Rural Community Immigration Pilot (RCIP)

 The Thunder Bay CEDC RCIP ranks applications in a pool using a points-based system.
 Complete applications meeting the eligibility requirements / minimum score of 50 points required will be placed into the Candidate Pool.

-Draws will be completed by the CEDC approximately once every two months.
-The highest-scoring applications in the pool as of each draw date will be further assessed by the CEDC.
+Draws will be completed by the CEDC each month.
+All applications processed by the last day of the month, will be placed in the pool.
+The highest-scoring applications in the pool will be further assessed by the CEDC.
 Candidates and/or employers may be requested to participate in a formal interview to further assess their application.
 Candidates deemed to satisfy the requirements of the Ministerial Instructions and who score the highest will be issued a Recommendation Certificate.

 *Tie-breaking rule: If more than one application has the lowest score, the cut-off is based on the date and time the applications were submitted (i.e. whichever was submitted first would be considered for the Recommendation Certificate).